RedBeardLab/rediSQL/README.md

 "3"
 ```

-But it will also able to accept SQL statements:
+But you will also able to use all the API described above

 ```
 127.0.0.1:6379>
-# Start creating a table
+# Start creating a table on the default DB
 127.0.0.1:6379> REDISQL.EXEC "CREATE TABLE foo(A INT, B TEXT);"
 OK
 # Insert some data into the table